-- • - Clarify tasks, make plans and confirm roles.
-Designate key member(s) of staff to make contacts and liaise with the Police.
-Set up timetable of meetings to review management of incident.
-Ensure that persons making contacts are fully briefed with written guidance on Contact the Police. • - Identify how senior staff, including the Head, will be supported.
-If this is a Police-led incident then contact with families should be agreed by both parties. • - Maintain a record of contacts to avoid confusion and distress through duplication • of contacts and to ensure that nobody is missed out. - Establish and offer useful telephone numbers, either for support or for more information. • - Check that families/parents are not left alone in distress, suggest that they make • contact with other relative/neighbours. - Where appropriate, give advice to parents and families (in line with media advice) • on responding to contacts from the media. - Where appropriate, give information about arrangements for uniting or putting in • contact children, adults and staff with their parents/families. - Where a parent or family cannot be contacted, consider asking the Police to visit the home. •
+- Designate key member(s) of staff to make contacts and liaise with the Police. - Ensure that persons making contacts are fully briefed with written guidance on the situation. - If this is a Police-led incident then contact with families' should be agreed by both parties. - Maintain a record of contacts to avoid confusion and distress through duplication of contacts and to ensure that nobody is missed out. - Establish and offer useful telephone numbers, either for support or for more information. - Check that families/parents are not left alone in distress, suggest that they make contact with other relative/neighbours. - Where appropriate, give advice to parents and families (in line with media advice) on responding to contacts from the media. - Where appropriate, give information about arrangements for uniting or putting in contact children, adults and staff with their parents/families. - Where a parent or family cannot be contacted, consider asking the Police to visit the home.